Gabgra11/SmartGarden_v3/README.md

 * 5V DC Water Pump
 * Capacitive Soil Moisture Probe

 The biggest change was moving to Google Firebase.
-Not only would this provide protection in the case that the Raspberry Pi dies suddenly before the final vote tally, but it would also allow for votes to be submitted from a variety of sources.
-The first source of votes, Reddit, would remain the same.
+Not only would this provide protection in the case that the Raspberry Pi died suddenly before the final vote tally, but it also allowed for votes to be submitted from a variety of sources.
+The first source of votes, Reddit, remained the same.
 The only difference was how votes were stored.
 Instead of a local text file on the Pi, new votes were sent to the database, updating the vote count across all platforms.
-The second source is a webapp, Vote2Grow.
-The Arduino was swapped for the Automation pHAT, which makes the whole setup more compact.
+The second source was a webapp, Vote2Grow.
+The Arduino was swapped for the Automation pHAT, which made the whole setup more compact.
 The inconsistent water pump was replaced with a new pump, and the conductive soil probes were swapped for corrosion-free capacitive probes.

 ### Smart Garden v3 (2022-):
 This is the most recent revision of the Smart Garden system.
 The DHT11 was swapped for a BMP280 module, which adds barometric pressure and altitude readings if desired.
 The Raspberry Pi Zero W was also swapped for the more powerful Pi 3B.
 Finally, the web app was redesigned to move away from Google Firebase, which was overkill for this purpose.